Tanz0rz/haxe-fmod/docs/guides/settings.md

 jump.release();
 ```

-`FmodRuntime.isInitialized()` is true once the system is up and every bank in `autoLoadBanks` is loaded.
+`FmodRuntime.isInitialized()` is true once the system is up and every bank in `autoLoadBanks` is loaded or has failed.
 Native targets do both synchronously inside `init`.
 HTML5 does both asynchronously.
 The [engine preloaders](components.md#setup) wait for that before the first scene.
 A game that starts FMOD some other way polls the flag or hands work to `onceReady`.

 ```haxe
 import haxefmod.runtime.FmodRuntime;